Riser17/Riser17/README.md

 - **JavaScript:** Proficient in both front-end and back-end JavaScript development.

 #### What I'm Currently Up To:
+- 🏠 Airbnb Clone React Native app: It's a project aimed at replicating the functionalities of Airbnb, allowing users to browse listings, view detailed property pages, and utilize features such as map view and user authentication.

 - 🔴 Working on building the Go Live app, a live streaming platform designed to enable users to broadcast live video content to their audience in real-time.
 It provides a seamless and intuitive interface for streamers to start broadcasting with just a few clicks, allowing viewers to engage with the content through live comments and reactions.

 - 👟 Working on a Nike Clone React Native app – This project is a React Native application that serves as a clone of a Nike product catalog and shopping cart system.
 The app allows users to browse a list of Nike products, view individual product details with a carousel, and add products to a shopping cart.
 The shopping cart also displays a list of items with options to increase or decrease quantities.